 We assumed the obligations of a lease financing arrangement with Bank of Communications Finance Leasing Co Ltd., or BCFL, for three LR2 tankers (STI Solace, STI Solidarity, and STI Stability) as part of the September 2017 acquisition of NPTI (the "BCFL Lease Financing (LR2s)").
-Under the arrangement, each vessel is subject to a 10-year bareboat charter which expires in July 2026.
-Charterhire under the arrangement is determined in advance, on a quarterly basis and is calculated by determining the payment based off of the then outstanding balance, the time to expiration and an interest rate of LIBOR plus 3.50% per annum.
-Using the forward interest swap curve at December 31, 2022, future monthly principal payments are estimated to be \$0.3 million per vessel until the expiration of the agreement.
-We have purchase options to reacquire each of the subject vessels during the bareboat charter period, with the first of such options exercisable at the end of the fourth year from the delivery date of the respective vessel.
-There is also a purchase obligation for each vessel upon the expiration of the agreement.
+Under the arrangement, each vessel was subject to a 10-year bareboat charter which was scheduled to expire in July 2026.
+Charterhire under the arrangement was determined in advance, on a quarterly basis and was calculated by determining the payment based off of the then outstanding balance, the time to expiration and an interest rate of the benchmark rate (LIBOR and LIBOR as of June 30, 2023) plus 3.50% per annum.

 In April 2020, we executed an agreement to increase the borrowing capacity of our BCFL Lease Financing arrangements (LR2s) by up to \$1.9 million per vessel to partially finance the purchase and installation of scrubbers on the above vessels.
-The agreement is for a fixed term of three years at the rate of up to \$1,910 per vessel per day to be allocated to principal and interest.
+The agreement was for a fixed term of three years at the rate of up to \$1,910 per vessel per day to be allocated to principal and interest.